pcricardo/angular4-2017/Notes-Module-02-The Basics.md

 	- css - style
 	- spec.ts - tests
 - register component in the app, by adding dependencies in file app.module.ts

+**using the component in the html**
+- in app.component.html, just add html tag with the name of selector.
+Example: <name component></name component>

 ### Component Selector